-The long-term enterprise zone incentives are available in rural enterprise zones, of which there are around 40 throughout the state located inside a county meeting defined levels for longstanding annual unemployment rate or per capita income based on the latest statistics.
+The long-term enterprise zone incentives are available in rural enterprise zones, of which there are 34 throughout the state located inside a county meeting defined levels for longstanding annual unemployment rate or per capita income based on the latest statistics.

-Note: The project must be in both an eligible county and the designated rural enterprise zone when the agreement is signed between the business and local zone sponsor.
+Note: The facility site must be in both an eligible county and the designated rural enterprise zone when the agreement is signed between the business and local zone sponsor.